Before discussing the best tricks to secure your WordPress website, we need to think about why everyone talks about the WordPress security checklist?

 11. SSL Data Encryption

-The smart move to secure your website is implementing an SSL (Secure Socket Layer) in the website.
-It will indeed improve your rank on google too, and it will make your website more secure.
+Implementing an SSL (Secure Socket Layer) is the smart move to secure your website.
+It will indeed improve your rank on Google too, and it will make your website more secure.

 The SSL would ensure secure data transfer between the client's and server browsers, making it nearly impossible for hackers to get hands-on data.